Challenges Worldwide ICS

 Complete your online application today to be overseas supporting the growth of socially and environmentally conscious business within the next six months!

 Frequently Asked Questions

 Absolutely nothing!
 International Citizen Service placements are fully funded by the U.K Government.
 We cover the costs of international flights, visa’s, vaccines and in country travel and accommodation.
 We will also provide you with a personal spending allowance for your time on placement.

 We chose to run our ICS programme in Sub-Saharan Africa because of the amount of potential to create economic opportunities for SMEs and young people across the continent.
 With almost 20 years experience of growing businesses, we wanted to test our model in markets that need our support the most!

 Fundraising demonstrates your commitment to the programme, is a great way to raise awareness of International Citizen Service and is a chance for you to develop skills that will be useful on your placement.
 Read more about fundraising on the ICS website

 It is normal for your parents to have concerns.
-That is why we have put together a guide for parents which you can download here.
 Make sure you tell your parents about your plans to volunteer with us and give them a copy of our guide for parents which you can download here.

 No, during the programme you will receive weekly training sessions in Professional Consulting, you can get the knowledge and experience for free, however there is a cost associated with getting the qualification.
 Check our learning page for the latest prices.